Our firm is committed to providing exceptional legal services and in meeting our clients' legal objectives in

 Maria Deanna P. Santos is a dual citizen of Canada and the Philippines and is a lawyer in both jurisdictions.
 She was called to the Bar in both countries.
 She has been a lawyer for more than twenty years in both jurisdictions.
-Her main area of practice at present are Canadian citizenship, immigration and refugee law.
+Her main area of practice at present is Canadian citizenship, immigration and refugee law.
 Her interest in this area of law arose from her graduate research on international law and migration studies which led her to study Canada's immigration laws and the Live-in Caregiver Program.
-Her PhD dissertation entitled, “Human Rights and Migrant Domestic Work: A Comparative Analysis of the Socio-Legal Status of Filipina Migrant Domestic Workers in Canada and in Hong Kong” has been published by Martinus Nijhoff / Brill Academic Publishers in 2005 as part of the Raoul Wallenberg Human Rights Institute Series.
+Her PhD dissertation entitled, “Human Rights and Migrant Domestic Work: A Comparative Analysis of the Socio-Legal Status of Filipina Migrant Domestic Workers in Canada and in Hong Kong” had been published by Martinus Nijhoff / Brill Academic Publishers in 2005 as part of the Raoul Wallenberg Human Rights Institute Series.

-Her other area of interest is international human rights law, having completed a master’s degree in this field from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Lund University in Sweden, as well as various related human rights programs.
+Her other area of interest is international human rights law, having completed a master’s degree in this field from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Lund University in Sweden, and completed various human rights programs.
 She also worked as a human rights advisor at the Centre for Human Rights and Equity at York University and as a Director for the National Capital Region of the Commission on Human Rights in the Philippines prior to establishing her own legal practice in Canada.

 A summary of her educational credentials follow: